 This article aims to provide an enthusiastic traveller with a concise overview of the Lapland region in Northern Sweden.
 Also, a comprehensive travel plan that can maximize your chances of experiencing the truly magical Northern Lights at Abisko National Park will be included.

 Abisko National Park: An Overview

 December, January, February and March are considered the best months to visit Abisko National Park.
-During these months the frequency for Aurora Borealis remains the highest and exceptional snow cover escalates the experience.
+During these months the frequency of Aurora Borealis remains the highest and exceptional snow cover escalates the experience.